7-aya/MNIST-Digit-Classification/README.md

-# MNIST-Digit-Classification:
+# MNIST Digit Classification using a Convolutional Neural Network

-A convolution neural network to classify the MNIST dataset with ~98% accuracy
+This project implements a convolutional neural network (CNN) to classify handwritten digits from the MNIST dataset, achieving approximately 98% accuracy.

-* Loaded the data from keras dataset API as numpy arrays (the data was already split in train and test)
-* Casting the data into float32 to be scaled later into values between [0, 1]
-* Built the Sequential using the high-level Keras API built TensorFlow
-* Built the model architecture using Keras Neural Network Layers
-* Compiled the model using Categorical Loss and Adam optimizer (for momentum optimization to speed up the training)
-* Trained the model for five epochs, using the test-set as the cross validation-set ()
-* Re-ajusted the model hyperparameters to reach ~98% accuracy
+* Data Preparation: The MNIST dataset was loaded using Keras' dataset API.
+The data, already split into training and testing sets, was converted to NumPy arrays and cast to float32 for subsequent scaling to the range [0, 1].

+* Model Building: The model was constructed using the Keras Sequential API, built on top of TensorFlow.
+The architecture consists of convolutional layers, pooling layers, and fully connected layers.

+* Model Compilation and Training: The model was compiled using categorical cross-entropy loss and the Adam optimizer.
+Adam was chosen for its momentum-based optimization, which helps accelerate the training process.
+Training was performed for five epochs, utilizing the test set for validation.

+* Hyperparameter Tuning: Model hyperparameters, such as the learning rate, number of filters, kernel sizes, or number of layers, were iteratively adjusted to achieve the target accuracy of ~98%.

+* Results: The final model achieved an accuracy of ~98% on the MNIST test set.

 ## Package
 * Python: 3.9.6
 * Tensorflow: 2.7

 ## Libraries
 * keras
 * matplotlip
 * tensorflow
 * numpy

 ## Training Curves